Ecwid/ecwid-api-docs/includes/_jsapi.md

 # Javascript API

-The described Javascript API is available in Ecwid version 8.0 and up.
+The described Javascript API is available for all Ecwid users.
 The API is intended for better integrating Ecwid with the surrounding web site.
-All most useful stuff is located in the **window.Ecwid** top-level object, e.g. **window.Ecwid.formatCurrency**.
+All most useful stuff is located in the `window.Ecwid` top-level object, e.g. `window.Ecwid.formatCurrency`.
 The API is based on two concepts: objects and extension points.
 Objects are simple containers for methods, while extension points are containers for the user-supplied callbacks (or extensions).
-Extensions are added to the extension points using the add() method, for example:

 > Access Page object to find the current page type